-Devices such as Windows Phones, PCs running Windows 8.1 or Windows RT 8.1, Surface tablets and Xbox consoles all work best with a Microsoft account.
-Some of these devices will still work to a degree – but you won't be able to use all their apps and features.
+Devices like Windows Phones, PCs running Windows 8.1 or Windows RT 8.1, Surface tablets, and Xbox consoles all work best with a Microsoft account.
+Some of these devices will still work, to a degree—but you won’t be able to use all their apps and features.
 Before you close your account, consider setting these devices up with a different Microsoft account so that you can still sign in.

 If you manage a child's Microsoft account, their account stays open when yours is closed.
-However, once your Microsoft account is closed, your child will be stopped when they try to sign in to Xbox, PCs running Windows 8 or later, or a Windows Phone, until they've got consent from another parent account.
+However, after your Microsoft account is closed, your child will be stopped when they try to sign in to Xbox, PCs running Windows 8 or later, or a Windows Phone, until they get consent from another parent account.